Khalil Haider

 Khalil Haider is a Pakistani ghazal singer.

 He became famous after singing famous poet Nasir Kazmi's ghazal Nai kapre badal kar jaoon kahan, in 1990.
 He has also performed in the UK, Canada and the United States.

 Besides Nasir Kazmi's ghazals, he also uses poet Mohsin Naqvi's poems.

 Early life and career

 Khalil Haider was born on 4 May 1965 in village Lakhanwal, Jalalpur Jattan, Gujrat District, Punjab, Pakistan.
 He received his primary education there.
 In 1980, he moved to Lahore with his family.
 Ustad Sadiq Husain trained him in classical music.
-He has sung many ghazals of several Pakistani poets.
-He has also performed on the Pakistani TV shows, and he visited UK, Canada, and the United States for his successful ghazal performances.
+He has sung ghazals of several Pakistani poets.
+He has performed on the Pakistani TV shows, and visited UK, Canada, and the United States for his successful ghazal performances.
 He has also sung in Pakistani films as a playback singer including the film Anhoni (1993) and Marvi.